Francesco di Antonio del Chierico: Works

 His productions for the Medici family began in 1457 when he illustrated the Exorcism of St Zeno in choir-books for Pistoia Cathedral commissioned by Bishop Donato Medici.
 He continued his employment by the Medici family when Piero de’ Medici commissioned him in 1458 to illustrate Pliny’s Natural History.
 He later illuminated Cosimo il Vecchio's choir-books of the Badia of Fiesole in 1461.
 In 1463, in collaboration with Zanobi Strozzi, he helped illuminate a choir-book for Cathedral of Florence, now in the Laurentian Library (Nos.
 149, 150, 151).
 Strozzi was eleven years older than Francesco, but was also a pupil of Fra Angelico which is where the two artists met.
 Strozzi famously created the Madonna and Child with Four Angels today located in the Museum of San Marco in Florence.
 The collaboration with Francesco took eleven years and took the help of an entire workshop which included Cosimo Rosselli, Domenico Ghirlandaio, Attavante Attavanti and the Master of the Hamilton Xenophon.
 In Francesco's additions to Triumphs and Apollo and Daphne he used only drawings or tinted drawings.
 He also depicted a humanist working in his study while illustrating for Ptolemy and Pliny’s books which was the first of his time.

 In 1475, Francesco illuminated a work for Ferdinando di Bologna.
 Ferdinando had been sent a copy of the Livio from Valencia (ms. 56 della Biblioteca Universitaria) of just plain text.
 Francesco was likely hired through Vespasiano da Bisticci, who handled most of Francesco's clients that were not located in Florence.
 Francesco illuminated the entire book for Ferdinando, utilizing his miniaturist skills.
 In the 15th century all books were sold just as text and did not include pictures.
 As a sign of wealth, the upperclass families would hire prominent illuminators to paint their books for them.
 In this way illuminators became popular and gained reputations based on the wealth of their clients.

 When Francesco worked on illuminating works he focused on illustrating the different virtues and was said to be inspired by Botticelli.
 He believed that by illustrating them he would force readers to think about the specific traits they need to reach heaven.
 Through these virtues one could focus on their faith and gain salvation.
 The virtues most often depicted in his works were justice, prudence, temperance, and strength.

 Francesco del Chierico worked on illustrating copies of Natural History by Pliny the Elder.
 The work is divided into 10 volumes and 37 books which cover everything the ancient Roman knew about natural sciences.
 Francesco illustrated Pliny twice in the books which are now located in Vienna and Naples.
-These depictions of Pliny are especially of significance due to his attire.
+These author portraits of Pliny are especially of significance due to his attire.
 He chose to depict Pliny in his standard portrait face and dressed in typical fourteenth century clothing, to be specific the clothing of a professor.